nicholasjclark/CV/docs/README.md

 Honours and Awards
 ------------------

+**2018**

+Invited to act as guest editor for a [*Tropical Medicine and Infectious Disease* Special Issue](http://www.mdpi.com/journal/tropicalmed/special_issues/Medical_Geography) on disease patterns in a changing environment

 **2017**

 Invited to act as co-chair for a Wildlife Parasitology session at the Australian Society for Parasitology Conference, Leura, Australia